Skip to content

 Buying options:

 A large, circular blade can easily make long, straight cuts into larger pieces of material.
-This type of saw is best for ductwork fabrication, trimming, and framing work.
+This type of saw is best for ductwork fabrication, trimming, framing work, and other installation tasks where you need clean cuts before putting equipment in place.

 Buying options: